Marin Kitagawa: Reception

 Marin placed first in Anime Corner's "Best Girl of Winter 2022 Season", garnering 8.99% of the votes.
 In the 2022 Anime Grand Prix, Marin took fifth place for Best Female Character.
 She ranked seventh in the same category at the 12th Newtype Anime Awards.
 In the 2023 Magademy Award, Marin received the award in the "Best Leading Actress" category, which is given to manga characters.
 In the AnimeClick.it Neko Awards 2023, Marin won the Best Waifu award with 52.62% from 261 voters.
 At the 7th Crunchyroll Anime Awards, Marin was nominated for "Best Main Character" and "Must Protect At All Costs" Character.
 Five of Marin's international voice actors were nominated for the "Best Voice Artist Performance" category, namely AmaLee (English), Ula Zidan (Arabic), Gabrielle Pietermann (German), Deborah Morese (Italian), and Erika Langarica (Spanish); however, they lost to Zach Aguilar's David Martinez, Amal Hajiwa's Gon Freecss, René Dawn-Claude's Satoru Gojo, Elisa Giorgio's Maki Zen'in, and Alejandro Orozco's Gyutaro, respectively.
+At the 10th edition, Erika Langarica was nominated again in the Spanish voice acting category for her character's portrayal.

 Japanese model and influencer Akari Akase cosplaying as Marin was widely featured on television and social media platforms, making Marin famous beyond the traditional anime audience.
 Marin's image has inspired many cosplayers since the manga's premiere; renowned costume designer Nymphahri shared her vision of the schoolgirl, recreating some of the character's signature poses.

 In an interview, director Keisuke Shinohara called Marin "a character we haven't seen before," noting her unique position as a girl who is the first to confess her love, which resonated particularly strongly with female viewers.

 The Times of India described the series as "from niche to global phenomenon," where Marin became "a massive favorite among cosplayers and anime fans."